Eeysirhc/alephium-rpi/README.md

 # alephium-rpi

+[Alephium](https://alephium.org/) is the first live Layer 1 sharded blockchain scaling and improving on Bitcoin core technologies, Proof of Work & UTXO.
+It delivers a highly performant, secure DeFi & Dapps platform with enhanced energy efficiency.

 This repo is primarily intended for developers running headless Raspberry Pi's (no desktop environment) who want to use the various blockchain services for Alephium.
 With that said, individuals on the desktop version can still follow this guide by executing the same commands in their Pi terminal window.

 ## [Alephium Node](https://github.com/alephium/alephium)